saarnech/NeoBank/README.md

 Deployed and functional end-to-end: registration, OTP verification, login, transfers, real-time notifications, the AI assistant, and video calling all work in production.

-**Planned / not yet implemented:** automated tests (Jest + Supertest for the backend, Cypress for E2E) and a CI/CD pipeline were scoped as later phases and are not in the repo yet.

 ## Author

 Saar Nechemia